Bipolar Depression In Children And How The Treatment Differs

 Unlike bipolar disorder, this condition does not involve mania or hypomania but may co-occur with anxiety, depression, and other mental illnesses common in childhood, which could make it appear similar to bipolar disorder.

 Because mood shifts in children and adolescents may make parents wary of bipolar disorder, it may be best to speak to a licensed mental health professional for an official analysis based on the DSM-5 criteria, as this condition is rare.
-The onset of bipolar disorder often occurs in young adulthood but may sometimes be present in children.
+The onset of bipolar disorder often occurs in young adulthood but may sometimes be present in children and adolescents.

 Ilona Titova/EyeEm